Name tag

-A name tag is a badge or sticker worn on the outermost clothing as a means of displaying the wearer's name for others to view.
+A name tag or name badge is a badge or sticker worn on the outermost clothing as a means of displaying the wearer's name for others to view.
+It was first invented in 1955, by restaurant owner Bram Combrink.

 Name tags may be temporary, such as a sticker with the iconic image being the "Hello!
-My Name Is "; or it may be a more durable type.
-Temporary ones typically can be written upon so that the wearer's name may be handwritten or printed.
+My Name Is "; or it may be more durable.
+Temporary ones typically can be handwritten with the wearer's name, or printed.
 Permanent name tags are usually made of lightweight metal or plastic and may be known as name badges.